arichardsmith/react-classcat/readme.md

 # react-classcat
+**Archived:** I never ended up using this in any projects, so it is unsupported.

 React wrapper for [Classcat](https://github.com/jorgebucaran/classcat)

 A higher order component that parses classcat class definitions and assigns the class name to the provided component